KatrixReloaded/SoliditySecurityNotes/FOUNDRY_NOTES.md

   - `constant` and `immutable` global variables do not show up in storage

 - ### `forge coverage`
   - `--report debug` gives the details of all tests and the lines that aren't covered by the tests.
-Adding ` > <FILE_NAME>.txt` to it would store the output in a txt file in the directory.
+Adding ` > <FILE_NAME>.txt` to it would store the output in a txt file in the directory

 ## **Foundry Cheatcodes**

 - `vm.expectRevert(...)` is used when the next LoC is supposed to revert.
-If not, the test fails.
+If not, the test fails
-- `vm.prank(address)` sets the provided address as the msg.sender for the next call.
+- `vm.prank(address)` sets the provided address as the msg.sender for the next call
-- `makeAddr(string)` takes a name as a string and generates an address for the same name.
+- `makeAddr(string)` takes a name as a string and generates an address for the same name
 - `vm.deal(address, uint256)` takes an address and gives it an amount of tokens
 - `hoax(address, uint256)` combination of `vm.prank()` and `vm.deal()`
 - `vm.txGasPrice(uint256)` sets the tx.gasprice() for the rest of the transaction
 - `vm.warp(uint256)` alters block.timestamp
 - `vm.expectEmit(bool,bool,bool,bool, address)` checks if an event was emitted.
 The first three bool values are for indexed values emitted with events, and the fourth one is for any non-indexed values present in the events.
-The address is of the contract.
+The address is of the contract
 - `vm.roll(uint256)` alters block.number
 - `vm.recordLogs()` records all the emitted events
 - `vm.getRecordedLogs()` gets all the recorded logs in an array of Log objects, defined in `forge-std/Vm.sol`